 As part of our growth strategy, we are focused on retaining and expanding our services within our existing client base.
 A client can expand the fertility benefits they offer to their employees a number of ways, including by adding egg freezing or increasing the number of Smart Cycle units under their benefits plan (i.e., from two to three Smart Cycles per household).
-For example, 6% of our existing 2019 clients increased their Smart Cycle benefit for their 2020 benefits plan year.
 In addition, our fertility benefits solution clients can purchase our add-on Progyny Rx solution.
-We went live with Progyny Rx in 2018 and 70% of our clients have now launched this solution, including approximately 75% of the clients we signed in 2019.
+We went live with Progyny Rx in 2018 and 73% of our clients have now launched this solution, including approximately 84% of the clients we signed in 2020.